RedPitaya/Documentation/quickStart/first.rst

    ``xxxxxx`` are the last 6 characters of the MAC address of your Red Pitaya board.
    The MAC address is written on the Ethernet connector.

-After the **third step** you will get a Red Pitaya main page as shown below.
+After the **third step**, you will get a Red Pitaya main page, as shown below.

 .. figure:: connect/connect-3.png
    :align: center